Diyckstra/terraform-provider-deyckstra/website/docs/d/vpc.md

 * `cidr_block` - (Optional) The cidr block of the desired VPC.
 * `dhcp_options_id` - (Optional) The DHCP options id of the desired VPC.
-* `filter` - (Optional) Custom filter block as described below.
+* `filter` - (Optional) One or more name/value pairs to use as filters.
+  A VPC will be selected if any one of the given values matches.
+	Valid names and values can be found in the [EC2 API documentation][describe-vpcs].
 * `id` - (Optional) The id of the specific VPC to retrieve.
 * `state` - (Optional) The current state of the desired VPC.
   Can be either `"pending"` or `"available"`.
 * `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired VPC.

-More complex filters can be expressed using one or more `filter` sub-blocks, which take the following arguments:

-* `name` - (Required) The name of the field to filter by it.
-* `values` - (Required) Set of values that are accepted for the given field.
-  A VPC will be selected if any one of the given values matches.

-For more information about filtering, see the [EC2 API documentation][describe-vpcs].

 ## Attributes Reference